Extended events in SQL server- top 5 use

 Conclusion

-Extended Events stand out as a beacon of effectiveness in the world of SQL Server performance.
+Extended Events stand out as a beacon of effectiveness in SQL Server performance.
 They reinvent database monitoring and optimization by balancing low overhead with maximum insights.
-Extended Events provide administrators with the tools they need to overcome performance barriers and improve their database administration skills.
-These tools may be used to address issues like long-running queries and TempDb leaks.
+Extended Events provide administrators with the tools to overcome performance barriers and improve their database administration skills.
+These tools may address issues like long-running queries and TempDb leaks.

 FAQs